+Academic Programme Reviews- Royal University for Women - College of Business & Financial Sciences - Bachelor of Business in Banking & Finance - 3-6 October 2021 15

+- The BNF curriculum is composed of courses that support the balance of theory and practice and knowledge and skills.
+Each course has a 'Knowledge and Theoretical Understanding' component focusing more on the acquisition of theories but also a 'Practical application' component allowing students to apply what they have learned.
 These are clearly described for each course in the Mapping Scorecards.
-The Panel reviewed the courses of the programme (e.g., INB445 pertaining to International Business and INB444 related to International Political Economy) and found that included in them are practical works and assessments (e.g., case studies, projects, research) during which students develop transferable skills and apply their theoretical knowledge to address real-life problems.
-The BBIB is also supported with the Internship course (BUS399), which the students can take only after completion of 66 credits, in order to be able to practice and implement the theory gained throughout the learning experience of the BBIB.
-Moreover, the Senior Business Project (SBP) course (INB499), which is supported with appropriate pre-requisites to maintain student progression, provides students with an opportunity to acquire valuable practical experiences and skills.

-- The BBIB curriculum is crafted to be delivered across four academic years, which provides varied levels and complexity of knowledge and skills.
-The students are required to take two major elective courses to complement the depth of knowledge in the specialized field.
-The course contents provide a range of topics that widen the knowledge of the students including Management Information Systems, Accounting, Finance and Economics.
-The Panel notes that the BBIB curriculum covers relevant elements of expected depth and breadth.
-However, the Panel recommends that the College should expand the list of major electives to capture the market requirements and cover recent topics related to business, management, and digitalization; as, the current list of major electives is limited to economics and finance. - The Panel reviewed the sample of the course specifications provided and found that the textbooks used for the BBIB courses are current and appropriate and that the reading lists consist of a variety of journals and articles suitable for the purposes of the courses offered.
-The Panel notes also that BBIB subscribes to several electronic business databases that aid students in exploring research articles related to international business.
-During the virtual site visit, the Panel was informed that the textbook and references lists are regularly reviewed and updated by the Department of Business and forwarded to the library for ensuring the availability of the needed resources to faculty and students.
+The Panel reviewed the courses of the programme and found that included in them are practical works and assessments (e.g., case studies, projects, research) during which students develop transferable skills and apply their theoretical knowledge to address real-life problems.
+The BNF programme is also supported with the Internship course (BUS399), which the students can take only after completion of 66 credits, to be able to practice and implement the theory gained throughout the learning experience of the BNF.
+Moreover, the Senior Business Capstone Project course (BNF499), which is supported with appropriate pre-requisites to maintain student progression, provides students with an opportunity to acquire additional valuable practical experiences and skills. - The BNF curriculum includes courses starting at NQF level 6 followed by levels 7 and 8, which provides varied levels of knowledge and skills, with the higher-level courses and electives providing more depth in the specialized field.
+The course contents provide a variety of appropriate topics that broaden the knowledge of students, including Marketing, Statistics, Entrepreneurship, Strategic Management.
+A few major electives are available, and the Panel recommends that the College should expand the list of major electives to cover current topics, such as Crypto-currencies, Fintech, Data Analytics, Machine Learning, and potentially consider turning some of them into core courses. - The Panel reviewed the sample of the course specifications provided and found that the textbooks used for the BNF courses are current and appropriate and that the reading lists consist of a variety of journals and articles suitable for the purposes of the courses offered.
+The Panel noted also that BNF subscribes to several electronic business databases that aid students in exploring research articles related to banking and finance and other business fields.
+During the virtual site visit, the Panel was informed that the textbook and references lists are regularly reviewed and updated by the Department of Banking and Finance and forwarded to the library for ensuring the availability of the needed resources to faculty and students.